Apologise no more – women don’t owe an apology for rejecting anyone’s advances

 It seems as though a simple ‘no’ results in a verdict of guilty for some kind of unspoken ‘crime’, but why should we feel that way?
 There’s no crime involved in not being attracted to someone.
 Saying ‘no’ frees both of you to continue on your way.
 In my situation, I thought it to be kinder than saying ‘yes’ with no intention to invest in a potential relationship.

-When a man turns down a woman, she mumbles her apologies and skitters away.
 We’re still stuck with the idea that women must always be the ones to apologise – and it’s time to stop.